Documentation Index

 After Submission

-- Status shows “Pending” on the MCPs page
+- Status shows “Pending” in My connectors

 - Administrators are notified automatically